Defensive driving - get the facts

-Situational awareness – this means being aware of the surroundings.
+Situational awareness – this means being aware of the surroundings and anticipating events that could develop into hazardous situations.
 For example, when driving on the highway, the driver sees lots of red brake lights suddenly come on and hears a siren in the distance.
 These are all clues that there may be a crash ahead so the driver starts to slow down, turns their radio down and starts checking mirrors to see where an ambulance may be coming from, in anticipation of making way.

 Developing risk avoidance strategies – this means learning to be patient, calm and clear-headed, knowing that unexpected things can happen, and what to do in those situations to avoid making things worse or having a crash.
 It also means being mindful that there will be risky drivers on the road (e.g. using their phone, weaving in traffic, speeding, forgetting to indicate correctly around a roundabout or failing to follow the road rules).
 Learning how to respond safely may mean making a potentially dangerous situation incident-free.

 Building resilience to peer pressure – young people and their parents make a huge investment in getting licensed which all can be thrown away when mates encourage a new driver to bend the rules a little.
 The graduated licensing system in Queensland is rigorous for a purpose – to build skills and experience so a new driver is able to be safe on the road.